microsoft/mu/docs/WhatAndWhy/enhancedmemoryprotection.md

 5: PE Loaders must check the NX_COMPAT flag of loaded images to determine compatibility with the above memory protection requirements.
 6: MMIO ranges must be marked EFI_MEMORY_XP.
-7: Unallocated memory must be marked EFI_MEMORY_RP.
+7: All DMA accesses must go through an IOMMU/SMMU.
 8: Address space which is not present in the Global Coherency Domain must cause a CPU fault if accessed.
 9: Calls to EFI_BOOT_SERVICES.AllocatePages and EFI_BOOT_SERVICES.AllocatePool